chillcicada/tntt/src/pages/abstract.typ

   /// Render the abstract page
   pagebreak(weak: true, to: if twoside { "odd" })

-  heading(level: 1, outlined: outlined, title)
+  heading(level: 1, outlined: outlined, bookmarked: true, title)

   it